Aircraft Finder

 • Model: Eclipse 500

-• Avionics: IFMS v2.5 by Innovative Aerosystems, includes dual primary flight displays, 15” multi-function display, color weather radar, fully coupled autopilot, geo-referenced approach plates, and FIKI certification.
+• Avionics: Integrated Flight Management System (IFMS) v2.5, dual primary flight displays, 15” multi-function display, color weather radar, fully coupled autopilot, geo-referenced approach plates, FIKI capability.

-• Engines: Two Pratt & Whitney PW610F-A engines, 900 lbs thrust each, enrolled in BEI Gold Plus program.
+• Engines: Two Pratt & Whitney PW610F-A engines, 900 lbs thrust each, enrolled in BEI Gold Plus program, hot section inspections completed.

-• Performance: Cruise speed up to 370 knots, operational ceiling of 41,000 feet, fuel burn less than 70 gallons per hour.
+• Performance: Cruise speeds up to 370 knots, operational ceiling of 41,000 feet, fuel burn of less than 70 gallons per hour.

-• Interior: Customized LX Edition, refurbished in 2021, configured for five seats, new carpet, leather seats, and modernized features.
+• Interior: Customized LX Edition interior, refurbished in 2021, configured with five seats.

 • Exterior: LX-3 design with orange and blue stripes.